cFlour/python-manuals/HTML Files/README.md

 ## HTML Files

-This file contains the manuals in HTML format.
-For the files in Jupyter Notebook format, go to the [Jupyter Files](https://github.com/cFlour/python-manuals/tree/main/Jupyter%20Files) folder.
+This file contains all the files in HTML format.
+For the same files in Jupyter Notebook (.ipynb) format, go to the [Jupyter Files](https://github.com/cFlour/python-manuals/tree/main/Jupyter%20Files) folder.